mediumboat/DVAR/README.md

-# DVAR - Dual-View Preference Learning for Adaptive Recommendation
+# Code repository for DVAR

 ## 1. Description for each file
 	DVAR_data_loader.py : the example codes to load the raw data and make it in a proper format for our model.
 	DVAR_model.py : the implementation of DVAR model and training steps.
 	DVAR_train.py : the example codes for training and testing the model. parameter.py : the hyper-parameters used in our model.
-	Other scipts are forked from metapath2vec repository.
+	Other scripts are forked from metapath2vec repository.

 ## 2. Requirements (Environment)